duncanfd24/prework-study-guide/README.md

 ## Usage

-This prework study guide can be used to learn the basics of coding.
+This prework study guide should be used to learn the basics of coding.
 Reviewing each topic can provide a great head start to knowing the essentials to succeed in a coding career.
 Each topic should be digested separately and adequately.
 In order to effectively digest the material provided here, repetition is recommended.

 ## Credits